AlCash07/ACTL/doc/actl/functional/callable_traits.rst

 callable_traits
 ================================

-:struct:`ac::callable_traits` provide information about a callable, such as return and parameter types.
+:struct:`ac::callable_traits` provides information about a callable, such as return and parameter types.
 The following callables are supported:

 * free functions;